nicoversity/unity_3dradarchart/README.md

 ##### Configure ThreeDimRadarChartInterface to enable Leap Motion Interaction

-Generally, follow the overall flow of instantiation, configuration, and initialization of the `ThreeDimRadarChartInterface.cs` as described above, under consideration of the follow two edits:
+Generally, follow the overall flow of instantiation, configuration, and initialization of the `ThreeDimRadarChartInterface.cs` as described above, under consideration of the following two edits:

 ```cs
 // (1) The main camera needs to be set up to refer to the VR headset's camera in the Inspector, e.g., ... "[Camera Rig] -> Camera (head) -> Camera (eye)" in case of using the provided SteamVR assets